ibm-cloud-docs/storage-scale/data-transfer.md

 ### Pros
 {: #pros-data-mgr}

-The Pros of this approach include:
+The pros of this approach include:

 *	Able to run jobs with data resists in different locations.

 ### Cons
 {: #cons-data-mgr}

-The Cons of this approach include:
+The cons of this approach include:

 *	Data dependency for the LSF cluster to be identified, what exact data is required to complete the job.
-If it's applications, if it's libraries and any other dependency, presumably those are already living in the cloud, but if it's the actual input data set or any reference data set that it might need, you have to point that out as part of your job submission.
+If it is applications, libraries and any other dependency, presumably those are already living in the cloud, but if it is the actual input data set or any reference data set that it might need, you have to point that out as part of your job submission.

 ### Limitations
 {: #limit-data-mgr}